DillClaw · Technical Specification · v0.1.8 Published

 A.7 Anthill Integration

-This specification does not address integration with the Dillweed Anthill Observability Plane Specification, which describes resolver-side hooks for generating ANT-RC (Revocation Cascade), ANT-AB (Attestation Bypass), and ANT-RD (Resolver Drift) signals from resolution and verification activity (Anthill §3, §5).
+This specification does not address integration with the Dillweed Anthill Observability Plane Specification, which describes resolver-side hooks for generating ANT-RC (Revocation Cascade) and ANT-RA (Resolution Anomaly) signals from resolution and verification activity (Anthill §4).
 A future revision is expected to define the hook interface, including conformance level for signal emission, delivery model (push to an Anthill aggregation endpoint or pull from a Resolver-exported feed), signal payload schema, and configuration surface by which a Resolver operator binds to a specific Anthill aggregation endpoint and signing key.
 This change will affect a new Resolver section addressing observability integration, and is intended to be developed jointly with the corresponding revision of the Anthill specification.